 William Perkin High School offers step-free access to the school building and its facilities for all staff, students, parents and visitors.
 Other features include a lowered reception desk, a hearing aid induction loop at the main reception and a lift to floors 1, 2 and 3.
-If you have any other access requirements, please contact the school.Back to the top
+If you have any other access requirements, please contact the school office.

-Our brand new café opened in February 2014 and is currently open for breakfast club and during break and lunch times.
-It is an enjoyable, vibrant and colourful open space with an outdoor area containing picnic benches and canopies.
-The café serves a wide range of hot and cold food and drink including fresh sandwiches, wraps, salads and a meal of the day.
-The 4-week menu can be found here.
+Our Café is open for breakfast, during break and lunch times and after school.
+It is an enjoyable, vibrant and colourful space with an outdoor area containing picnic benches and canopies.
+The Café serves a wide range of hot and cold food and drink including fresh sandwiches, wraps, salads and a meal of the day.

 We believe that everyone will enjoy this café-style dining experience with its quick and cashless service.
 Parents need to register with ParentPay for students to be able to enjoy the cashless service.